Pierre-Gilles/lagom/_posts/2019-03-02-living-2-months-in-koh-lanta.md

 I still have two negative feedbacks about Koh Lanta:

-- The road was in construction while I was here, and it was really painful to walk/drive.
+- The road was in construction while I was there, and it was really painful to walk/drive.
 Some days were really a nightmare in terms of traffic, dust and construction noise.
 But this is just a temporary issue, nothing related to Koh Lanta :)
 - A few people got dengue fever when I was there, and it became a recurrent topic with my coworking space colleagues.
 We were all scared of getting dengue 😅 But it's like everywhere in tropical countries, mosquittos are everywhere.
 You just have to use repellent and be cautious.

 ## What's next for me